Frostbite in Children

 Dress your child warmly in layers.
 Make sure ears, fingers, and toes are well covered.

-Change clothing if it becomes wet, especially socks and mittens.
+Change your child's clothing if it becomes wet, especially socks, hats, and mittens.

-Bring your child indoors often to warm up and provide a warm snack, soup, or drink.
+Bring your child indoors often to warm up and provide a warm snack, soup, or warm